PDA-UR/mdpubs/example.md

 ---
 # Note: not every field is used by every template.
 title:  'Demonstrating How Markdown May Be Used For Writing Papers'
+shorttitle: 'Demonstrating How Markdown May Be Used ...'   # used for headers in order to avoid overlaps
 author:
 - firstname: Max
   lastname: Mustermann